 Hardwoods on the other hand only need a distance of 5.5 feet (1.5m) between them.
 But the gap between the rows needs to be about 10 feet or 3m.
 If you follow this system, you can plant about 880 trees per acre in ideal conditions.

-I am going to be attaching a graph of a square plantation with equal distance between the rows and trees.
+I am going to be attaching a graph of a square plantation with an equal distance between the rows and trees.
 The resulting number of trees is just an estimation.
 These numbers can vary according to soil and nutrient availability.

 |Distance between trees (meters)||Distance between trees (feet)||Trees per acre|